-The Gini coefficient is a statistic that shows the distribution of income among a nation's residents and can be used to analyse and measure the degree of income inequality (in a company, it ranges from 0 - 1, where 0 represents total equality (ie income is distributed equality), and 1 represents extreme inequality (ie all income is concentrated in the hands of a few individuals).
+The Gini coefficient is a statistic that shows the distribution of income among a nation's residents and can be used to analyse and measure the degree of income inequality within a company.
+It ranges from 0 - 1, where 0 represents total equality (ie income is distributed equally), and 1 represents extreme inequality (ie all income is concentrated in the hands of a few individuals).
 Therefore, the closer the number is to 1, the higher the levels of inequality.